SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Fear (2)
 The character can provoke fear in those who can see or hear him.
-He gains a +1 per rank to all intimidation totals and combat defense diﬃculties against those so affected.
+He gains a +1 per rank to all intimidation totals and combat defense difficulties against those so affected.
 The willpower or Knowledge difﬁculty to resist a Fear attack is 15.

 Glider Wings (3)
-The character can ﬂy by drifting with air currents, provided there is suﬃcient wind.
+The character can ﬂy by drifting with air currents, provided there is sufficient wind.
 The gamemaster decides how much wind there is available and how fast it moves the glider.
 Characters with this Special Ability need the ﬂying/0-G skill to control their passage.
 A